Player Events & Analytics

 });

-Public function getSummary allows to extract summary data in javascript at any time position, not only when video ended.
-This may be useful for apps with dynamic routing, to catch video summary data before dynamic navigation.
+The public function getSummary allows you to extract summary data in JavaScript at any time, not only when the video is ended.
+This may be useful for apps with dynamic routing to catch video summary data before dynamic navigation.

 Code snippet